forevermatt/podcast-updater/README.md

 ## TODO

-* Try using <https://github.com/tmpvar/jsdom/tree/3.x> to extract data from the retrieved HTML.
+* Assemble extracted mp3 link data into a podcast XML file.

 ## License
 This code is made available under the MIT license.